 Abbeville, SC 29620

 The South Carolina Department of Health and Environmental Control (DHEC) licenses and certifies South Carolina hospitals.
-This means that the hospitals must meet certain rules and regulations in order to care for patients and receive payment.
-One function of DHEC is to investigate complaints about any
+This means that the hospitals must meet certain rules and regulations to care for patients and receive payment.
+One function of DHEC is to investigate complaints about any facility they license.

 Submitting a Complaint